 Different levels of leadership:

-Now there are different levels of leadership.
-The first levelof leadership is someone who is appointed into that position.
-This is what we will call, appointed leadership.
-These are those that have been appointed by other leaders.
+The first level of leadership is appointed leadership: This is what we will call, appointed leadership and are those who have been appointed by other leaders.
 For example, a pastor can choose a youth leader, and the reason why the youth leader is a leader, is because of his position and not because of his ability.
 However, this does not mean that he does not have the ability to lead.
 Many political appointments fall into this category.
 If the top leader is corrupt, the leaders under him are usually weak and corrupt.

-The second levelof leadership is when a person has a relationship with those whom he leads.
-We will call this, relationship leadership.
-People will follow a person because they like or love that person.
-An example of this is a good loving pastor.
-People follow him because they love him!
-Cornelius in the Bible is in this category.
-(Acts 10)
+The second level of leadership what we call relational leadership: This is a person who has a relationship with those whom he leads.
+People will usually follow this person because they like or love that person, for example good loving pastor is loved by the people he leads.
+Cornelius in the Acts 10 falls into this category.

-The third levelof leadership is when people follow the leader because of his or her abilities and performance.
-We call this level, performance leadership.
+The third level of leadership is called performance leadership: This is when people follow the leader because of his or her abilities and performance.
 This is an example of an anointed pastor or apostle.
 The people now go beyond just loving the leader; they now begin to admire the leader.
 Miracles begin to happen, souls get saved and the pastor preaches dynamic sermons that bless the people.

-The highest and fourth levelof leadership is when people follow the leader because the leader has made an investment into their lives.
+The highest and fourth level of leadership is called reproductive leadership: This is when people follow the leader because the leader has made an investment into their lives.
 This type of leader reproduces his leadership qualities in the lives of those he leads.
-We call this level of leadership, reproductive leadership.
 Our best example is that of Jesus.
 He made an investment into a small group of followers and they in turn became mighty leaders.
-Therefore, the highest goal of leadership is to raise up other leaders.
+Therefore, the highest goal of leadership should be to raise up other leaders.
 For example, a good pastor is someone that raises up other pastors!